MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/includes/network-switch-1807.md

 ## Set up a logical switch

 >[!NOTE]
-> Ensure you have at least one uplink port profile before you begin.
+> Ensure you've at least one uplink port profile before you begin.

 1. Select **Fabric** > **Networking**
-2. Select and hold **Logical Switches** and then select **Create Logical Switch**.
+2. Select and hold **Logical Switches**, and then select **Create Logical Switch**.
 3. In **Create Logical Switch Wizard** > **Getting Started**, review the information.
 4. In **General**,
     - Specify a name